exposit/pythia-oracle/README.md

 I recommend playing around in the quicksave a bit until you figure out what kind of output (and input) the various buttons expect!
 To reset the quicksave, just delete the entire quicksave folder in the saves folder, then remake it at the title screen.

-Note: the system expects a quicksave folder to be present and weird things might happen if you decide not to keep one.
+Note: the system expects a quicksave folder to be present and it's a good idea to have one.

 Quite a lot of the program's data is saved in plain text format (in json); make a backup and then open up some save game files and see what's in there.
 You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries and the '---').

+MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
+It takes two seconds to right click on your save folder and 'compress' or 'save as zip'.

 #### Wait, I want more tables!